 What will happen in case of relocation, remarriage, or substantial income increase/decrease?
 The parties should include procedures for reevaluating and modifying the child support and parenting plan as the child grows and circumstances change.
 Children’s needs change as they age, and parent’s circumstances will likely change in unforeseen ways.

 The unique circumstances of your family will determine how you answer these questions and the agreement that you ultimately reach.
 Keep in mind, however, that your parenting and child support agreement must comply with your state’s child custody and child support laws.
 If the parents live in different states, the parenting plan will be based on the law of the state where the child primarily resides.

 How Do You Actually Agree on Terms for a Parenting and Child Support Agreement?

 A well thought out and well-written child custody and parenting plan will help you move toward a successful relationship with your child’s other parent.
 A collaborative family lawyer or mediator can help you identify, discuss and negotiate a plan that gives you and your co-parent the opportunity to discuss and consider any or all of the issues that will arise during your child’s life.
 What may be a good parenting schedule at one age may not be appropriate as children grow.
 By negotiating your agreement out of court, you and your co-parent can look forward and come to agreements about how changes will be negotiated in the future.

-At Vacca Law & Mediation, we are ready to help you find the right parenting and support agreement for your child and your situation.
+At Vacca Family Law Group, we are ready to help you find the right parenting and support agreement for your child and your situation.
 Contact us today.